dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 Clone my (and use the Readme.md) BuildStruct repo to query bounties that are actively being sold by a specified vendor via vendorHash

 ##### [Destiny Datasets](https://data.destinysets.com/) -
-You should also utilize destinydatasets to query each bounty via the definitions to determine what the bounty entails
+You should also utilize destinydatasets to query each bounty via the itemDefinitions to determine what the bounty entails
 <br><br>
 # Reproduction